You are here: Urology Textbook > Testes > Androgen Insensitivity Syndrome

 Patients with a complete androgen insensitivity syndrome (CAIS) are phenotypically female and are almost always raised as a girl.
 Prenatal diagnosis is possible if amniocentesis reveals 46,XY karyotype despite of a female phenotype.
 1–2% of girls with inguinal hernia have CAIS, a pelvic exam (Cervix?) or karyotype may be helpful.
 During puberty, secondary female sexual characteristics develop, but menstruation and pubic hair growth does not occur.
 The pelvic examination shows normal female external genitals.
 The vagina is short and ends blindly; the uterus and ovaries are missing.
 The testicles are located inguinal or labial.
-Sometimes, a mild virilization (clitoral enlargement, body hair) develops (Quigley stage 6).
+Puberty causes sometimes a mild virilization (clitoral enlargement, hirsuitism).
 Synonyms: testicular feminization, Goldberg-Maxwell-Morris-Syndrome,

 Etiology (Causes) of the Androgen Insensitivity Syndrome

-Different mutations of the androgen receptor gene, located on the X chromosome, lead to a reduced (partial) androgen response or complete lack of androgen response (PAIS or CAIS).
-Many different types of mutations with different effects have been reported, but molecular alterations cannot predict the resulting phenotype.
+Different mutations of the androgen receptor gene, located on the X chromosome, lead to a minimal impairment, partial response or complete lack of androgen response (androgene resistance).
+Many different types of mutations with different effects have been reported, but molecular alterations cannot predict the resulting phenotype (MAIS, PAIS or CAIS).
 Some mutations inhibit the binding of testosterone or DHT to the receptor; some inhibit the binding of the activated androgen-receptor complex to the DNA.
 If there is a complete loss of the androgen receptor gene, complete androgen insensitivity syndrome (CAIS) is certain.

 Diagnostic Work-Up for suspected Androgen Insufficiency Syndrome